project-sunbird/sunbird.org-docs/developer-docs/server-installation/ansible-variables.md

 ---
 ## Overview

 Ansible is the configuration management system used in Sunbird.
-The entire infrastructure setup, build and deployment of services and other configurations is handled primarily through ansible.
+The infrastructure setup, deployment of services and other configurations is handled primarily through ansible.

-## Updating the Private Repository with Hosts and Variables
+### Updating the Private Repository with Hosts and Variables

 Use the following git commands sequentially to clone and update your private GitHub repository -